 Table 1.
-Deciding weighted (timed) games with arbitrary weights class of weighted games with negative weights solvable in polynomial time.
+Deciding weighted (timed) games with arbitrary weights non-trivial class of weighted games with negative weights solvable in polynomial time.
 Table 1 summarises our results.
 We start in Sections 2 and 3 by studying weighted (untimed) games, before considering the timed setting in Sections 4 and 5.
+Complete proofs can be found in [17].

 Value of a game Value of a divergent game Deciding the divergence pseudo-poly.
-[15] NL-complete Timed Undecidable [12] 2-EXPTIME, EXPTIME-hard PSPACE-complete
+[15] NL (unary), PTIME (binary) Timed Undecidable [12] 2-EXPTIME, EXPTIME-hard PSPACE-complete